Offered by the UC Davis Department of Nutrition, in collaboration with UC Davis Continuing and Professional Education

-The program consists of four required core courses (Nutrition During Pregnancy, Lactation and Infant Nutrition, Child and Adolescent Nutrition, and Applied Research Methods), six to eight units of special topics seminars, two to four units of electives and a six-unit student project (produced in consultation with a three-member guidance committee) for a total of 36 units.
+The program consists of four required core courses (Nutrition During Pregnancy, Lactation and Infant Nutrition, Child and Adolescent Nutrition, and Applied Research Methods), six to eight units of special topics seminars, two to four units of electives and a six-unit student project/practicum (produced in consultation with a guidance committee) for a total of 36 units.
+Students seeking hours to complete the clinical requirement to take the IBCLC exam may need additional units.
 Each of the core courses will comprise 10 weeks of in-class instruction, twice per week for 2.5 hours per meeting.
 Classes will also include online discussion of related material and readings.

 Nutrition During Pregnancy

 This course provides students with an understanding of the anatomical, physiological and biochemical changes that occur during pregnancy and early development.
 Students will learn about nutritional and lifestyle factors associated with fertility and pregnancy outcomes.
 Nutrition programs and intervention strategies for women with normal and high-risk pregnancies will be evaluated.
 Students will learn how to assess and identify risk factors that may complicate pregnancy and to plan and participate in collaborative health care interventions.

 Lactation and Infant Nutrition

 This course provides students with an understanding of the physiological and biochemical processes underlying human lactation and growth and development of the infant.
 Nutritional needs and assessment of both mother and infant under normal and special circumstances will be discussed.
 Factors associated with infant feeding practices and the consequences of those practices will be discussed.